kyounger/evernote-api-testing/README.md

 ## Developing

 - Run `npm install` in this directory
-- Make sure you have [Heroku Toolbelt](https://toolbelt.heroku.com/) installed
 - Create your `.env` file with your environment variables
-- Run `foreman start`

-## Deploying

 - Set up an account on dev.evernote.com
 - Obtain api key
+- Run `node app.js` in this directory.

+## Deploying

+- Make sure you have [Heroku Toolbelt](https://toolbelt.heroku.com/) installed
 - In this app directory, run `heroku create` to make a new Heroku app
 - Set Heroku's config variables for your new app: